QuantEcon/python-lecture-sandpit.myst/lectures/greeksquare.md

 so again, convergence is immediate, and we have no need to compute a limit.

-System (3) of simultaneous linear equations can be used in various ways.
+System {eq}`eq:leq_sq` of simultaneous linear equations can be used in various ways.

  * we can take $y_{-1}, y_{-2}$ as given initial conditions and solve for $\eta_1, \eta_2$